-We expect that our principal sources of funds to fund our operations, including our dividend, will be the cash we generate from Private Company Partner Distributions.
+We expect that our principal sources of funds to fund our operations, including our dividend, will be the cash we generate from the Distributions.
 We believe that funds from these sources will provide Alaris with sufficient liquidity and capital resources to meet our ongoing business operations at existing levels.
-Despite our expectations, however, Alaris may require additional equity or debt financing to meet our financing and operational requirements.
-There can be no assurance that this financing will be available when required or available on commercially favourable terms or on terms that are otherwise satisfactory to Alaris, in which event our financial condition may be materially adversely affected.
+Despite our expectations, however, Alaris may require additional equity or debt

 The payout by Alaris of substantially all of our operating cash may make additional investment capital and operating expenditures dependent on increased cash flow or additional financings in the future.
-Alaris may require equity or debt financing in order to acquire interests in new Private Company Partners or make additional contributions to our current Private Company Partners.
+Alaris may require equity or debt financing in order to acquire interests in new Partners or make additional contributions to our current Partners.
 Although we have been successful in obtaining such financing as and when required to date, there can be no assurance that such financing will be available when required or will be on commercially favourable terms.
-A lack of availability or commercially favourable terms could limit our growth and could require a change in dividend policy.
-The ability of Alaris to arrange such financing in the future will depend in part upon the prevailing capital market conditions as well as our business performance.
+A lack of availability or commercially favourable terms could limit our growth.
+The ability of Alaris to arrange such financing in the future will depend in part upon the prevailing capital market conditions and our business performance.